donkeyanaphora/STEERING_EXPERIMENTS/notes/other_minds.md

 ### Example 1: The Goldfinch
 ```
-"There is a goldfinch in the garden"
+A: "There is a goldfinch in the garden"
-    "Do you know there is?"
+B: "Do you know there is?"
            ↙          ↘
-        "Yes"        "No, but I think/believe there is"
+A:      "Yes"        "No, but I think/believe there is"
           ↓                    ↓
-   "How do you know?"
+B: "How do you know?"
 "Why?"
 ```

 ### Example 2: Anger
 ```
-"He is angry"
+A: "He is angry"
-    "Do you know he is?"
+B: "Do you know he is?"
            ↙          ↘
-        "Yes"        "No but I think he is"
+A:      "Yes"        "No but I think he is"
           ↓                    ↓
-   "How do you know?"
+B: "How do you know?"
 "Why?"
 ```

 ### Key Distinction